14Plumes/ld38/README.md

+# Ludum Dare 38

+Repository initialized from the Phaser.js boilerplate https://github.com/lukewilde/phaser-js-boilerplate

+See below the original README from the boilerplate

+---

 # A Phaser.js Boilerplate

 A template to boost the productivity of Phaser.js game developers.
 Provides tools to improve code reuse, assist in development activities, and can package projects into production ready bundles.